Otago Sparks

-The Otago Sparks is the women's representative cricket team for the New Zealand region of Otago and the surrounding area.
+The Otago Sparks is the women's cricket representative team for the New Zealand region of Otago and the surrounding area.
 They play their home games at University Oval, Dunedin.
 They compete in the Hallyburton Johnstone Shield one-day competition and the Women's Super Smash Twenty20 competition.
-They are the current holders of the Hallyburton Johnstone Shield, having won the 2021–22 competition.

 History

 Otago made their first appearance in the Hallyburton Johnstone Shield in 1939–40, where they lost to Wellington.
-The following period was dominated by Auckland and Wellington, however, and Otago did not record a second-place finish until 1957–58.
+The following period in the one-day competition was dominated by Auckland and Wellington, however, and Otago did not record a second-place finish until 1957–58.
 They finished second again in 1960–61 before finally winning their first title in 1962–63, winning two matches and drawing one.
 In 1967–68, Otago competed in the Australian Women's Cricket Championships, finishing fourth out of five.

 Otago did not play in major competition between 1983–84 and 1997–98.
 Some Otago players instead played for Southern Districts, which competed between 1983–84 and 1987–88.
 They returned for the 1998–99 season, but finished bottom of the one-day competition points table.

 Otago won their second one-day competition in 2013–14, finishing second in the group stage before beating Auckland in the final, helped by 99 from captain Suzie Bates and winning by 3 wickets off the penultimate delivery.
 They won their third one-day competition in 2021–22, finishing second in the group stage to qualify for the final, before beating group winners Wellington in the final by 138 runs.
+They won their fourth one-day competition in 2023–24, this time topping the group stage and defeating Wellington in the final.

 Otago have also competed in the Twenty20 Super Smash since its inception in 2007–08, finishing second in 2014–15 before winning the title in 2016–17.
 They finished second in the group stage in 2016–17, but beat group winners Canterbury in the final, with Suzie Bates scoring 74 and Kate Heffernan taking 4/21.
 Otago bowler Leigh Kasperek was the leading wicket-taker in the tournament, with 8 wickets.